Bita-shirazi/Bita-shirazi.github.io/resume/index.md

 ---

-+ English and persian Native
++ English and persian Native and turkish